timescale/docs/use-timescale/members.md

 <Procedure>

 1. In [$CONSOLE][cloud-login], click `Invite users`.
-1. Next to the person you want to remove, click `⋮`, then click the trash can.
+1. Next to the person you want to remove, click `⋮`, then click the trash can icon.
     ![Remove a user in $CONSOLE](https://assets.timescale.com/docs/images/console-remove-user.png)
 1. In `Remove user`, click `Remove`.